jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 ![Slack app directory](./slack-app-directory.png)

-I found a product called [Don't Interrupt](http://dontinterrupt.app/), where you can schedule work hours and it will display the status for hours outside this time window.
+I found a similar product called [Don't Interrupt](http://dontinterrupt.app/), where you can schedule work hours and it will display the status for hours outside of this time window.
 The app offers a great user experience if you need this kind of behavior.

 A lot of apps that control the Slack status integrate with your calendar and display "In a meeting" during your events.
-This is great, but I wanted to write something specific and optionally turn on the Do Not Disturb feature.
+This is great, but I wanted to write custom status and optionally turn on the Do Not Disturb feature.

 ### Tech stack